subsquid/docs/docs/deploy-squid/pricing.md

 ### RPC requests

-The premium plan already includes a generous package of 2M requests per month.
+The premium plan already includes a package of 2M requests per month.
 Above that, it is `$5/1M` requests.

 ## SLAs